TheBuleGanteng/computer-vision-classification/readme.md

 - **Mode Selection**: Simple vs Health with clear explanations and use cases
 - **GPU Configuration**: Visual GPU proxy setup and status monitoring
 - **Parameter Sliders**: Interactive controls for all optimization parameters
+- **✅ Activation Override UI**: Dropdown selection for activation functions with descriptions
 - **Configuration Validation**: Real-time validation with helpful error messages
 - **Preset Templates**: Common configurations for different use cases